saylordotorg/course_bio403/Unit06.md

----
-layout: default
-title: "BIO403: Biotechnology"
-course_description: "A detailed introduction to the use of numerous methods and biological techniques such as FISH, RNAi, PCR, Western blotting, microarrays, and others to enhance scientific research, medicine, and engineering.
-Particular emphasis on how biotechnology and its techniques can be used in plant and animal engineering, gene therapy, forensic science, environmental studies, and renewable energy."
-next: ../Unit07
-previous: ../Unit05
----
 **Unit 6: Genetic Engineering of Animals** <span id="6"></span> *Just as biotechnology has given rise to genetically engineered plants, it has also applied many of the same techniques and knowledge to